Click here to jump to the festival’s event listing!

 President/Founder

-Marie-Pierre Dupagne, creator of the festival, lives in Vincennes.
+Marie-Pierre Dupagne, founder of the festival, lives in Vincennes.
 Studying and teaching English fuelled her passion for Shakespeare, and she has long been committed to making cultural events accessible to all.

-30 enthusiastic volunteers also cooperate at every stage to smooth the way for everyone—organizers, artists and audience— to enjoy the festival.
+40 enthusiastic volunteers cooperate at every stage to smooth the way for everyone—organizers, artists and audiences.

 What brings us together

-Experience Shakespeare once and you will love him forever!
+Experience Shakespeare once and you may well love him forever!

 Our commitment: